When Is the Exact Time to Harvest Cannabis Plants?

 The Pistil Method

 When the majority of the pistils on your plants are white and straight, it is far too early to harvest.
-You probably have to wait several more weeks.
+You will probably have to wait several more weeks.
 Once you reach the point where 50% of the pistils achieve a brown/reddish color (and begin to curl in), you are very close to harvesting time.

 When 70% of the pistils have darkened, you can harvest for the highest amount of THC.
 Once 80–85%+ of the pistils darken, it is time to collect if you want marijuana that offers a calmer effect.
 If you leave it too long, your cannabis will lose most of its psychoactive properties.